digital-clinical-safety-alliance/dcb0129-mkdocs-template/clinical-safety-management-file/clinical-safety-management-system.md

 This CRMS provides a framework that promotes the effective risk management, by the Organisation, of potential health IT hazards and operational incidents.

-This CRMS complements existing risk management processes that should be defined in the {{ cookiecutter.clinical_safety_team_name }} Risk Management Strategy and wherever practical, uses existing procedures, processes and governance arrangements.
+This CRMS complements existing risk management processes that should be defined in the {{ clinical_safety_team_name }} Risk Management Strategy and wherever practical, uses existing procedures, processes and governance arrangements.

 This CRMS addresses the requirements of [DCB0129](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dcb0129-clinical-risk-management-its-application-in-the-manufacture-of-health-it-systems#current-release) and [DCB0160](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dcb0160-clinical-risk-management-its-application-in-the-deployment-and-use-of-health-it-systems) and follows best practice in clinical safety, development practice, security, and transparency.

-This CRMS will be reviewed and maintained in accordance with {{ cookiecutter.clinical_safety_team_name }} policies.
+This CRMS will be reviewed and maintained in accordance with {{ clinical_safety_team_name }} policies.